 Generic Name: alpha 1-proteinase inhibitor

-Note: This page contains side effects data for the generic drug alpha 1-proteinase inhibitor.
-It is possible that some of the dosage forms included below may not apply to the brand name Prolastin.
+Note: This document contains side effect information about alpha 1-proteinase inhibitor.
+Some of the dosage forms listed on this page may not apply to the brand name Prolastin.

 For the Consumer

 Applies to alpha 1-proteinase inhibitor: intravenous powder for solution, intravenous solution

 Along with its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Prolastin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking alpha 1-proteinase inhibitor:More common

 - Bladder pain

 - ear congestion

 - runny nose